Healthy Homes Assessment Meeanee

 Home Assessments Meeanee for Rental Properties

-There are a variety of concerns to be able to examine when conducting an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are numerous things to look over in the house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling could be significant for property managers and landlords.
-For expert assistance, get in touch today to schedule your rental property home assessment.
+The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties